 As a community energy company we always develop projects considerately.
-We will only develop solar farms on low productivity land and believe that the delivery of each project can be achieved in harmony with its surroundings.
+We believe that the delivery of each project can be achieved in harmony with its surroundings.

 The main benefits of generating clean, renewable energy from the Ouse Valley Solar farm:

 - The project will support the UK’s urgent need to transition to a low carbon future, producing significant amounts of renewable energy.